 After the LMS launch has been completed, employees can work with their supervisors to create individual learning workflows.
 These can be used to provide them with self-directed training content that they can progress through to meet their professional development goals.

-8. Integrate the Learning Platform with Your Tools
+8. Integrate the learning platform with other tools

 Does your team use tools like Slack to facilitate communication as part of the training class?
 What about other learning platforms and providers like Udemy or Vimeo?